Paul Bernard Malone: Early years

-Paul B. Malone was born on May 8, 1872 at Middletown, New York as the son of Irish immigrants, John and Hannah Malone.
+Paul B. Malone was born in Middletown, New York on May 8, 1872, the son of Irish immigrants, John and Hannah Malone.
 His parents ran a dairy and young Paul received his early education at Saint James Parochial School and the De La Salle Institute.
-He received an appointment to the United States Military Academy at West Point, New York on June 17, 1890 and graduated four years later with Bachelor of Science degree.
+He received an appointment to the United States Military Academy at West Point, New York, on June 17, 1890, and graduated in 1894.

-Many of his classmates became general officers later, including Butler Ames, George H. Estes, Hamilton S. Hawkins III, Samuel Hof, Ora E. Hunt, John W. Joyes, Francis L. Parker, Frank Parker, George Vidmer, Briant H. Wells, Pegram Whitworth or Clarence C. Williams.
+Among his classmates who also became general officers were Butler Ames, John W. Barker, Oliver Edwards, George H. Estes, Hamilton S. Hawkins III, Samuel Hof, Ora E. Hunt, Frank Parker, Briant H. Wells, and Clarence C. Williams.

-He was commissioned second lieutenant in the Infantry branch on June 12, 1894 and was ordered to Fort Jay on Governors Island, New York, where he joined 13th Infantry Regiment.
-Malone was promoted to first lieutenant on April 26, 1898 and sailed with his regiment to Cuba in June that year.
+He was commissioned second lieutenant in the Infantry branch on June 12, 1894, and was ordered to Fort Jay on Governors Island, New York, where he joined 13th Infantry Regiment.
+Malone was promoted to first lieutenant on April 26, 1898, and sailed with his regiment to Cuba in June that year.
 He distinguished himself during the Battle of San Juan Hill within Spanish–American War and received Silver Star citation for bravery.

 With the outbreak of Philippine–American War, Malone was transferred to the newly established 27th Infantry Regiment in the Philippines in mid-1901 and took part in the chasing of rebel leader Emilio Aguinaldo to the swamps and morasses of the Luzon.
 He was ordered back to the United States, and following his promotion to captain on November 2, 1901, he was appointed an instructor of chemistry at the United States Military Academy at West Point, New York.
 While in this capacity, Malone taught a future General of the Army and Medal of Honor recipient, Douglas MacArthur.